Variational Quantum Algorithm Landscape Reconstruction by Low-Rank Tensor Completion: Disclaimer

 \section{Disclaimer}

-This paper was prepared for informational purposes by the Global Technology Applied Research center of JPMorgan Chase \& Co.
-This paper is not a product of the Research Department of JPMorgan Chase \& Co. or its affiliates.
-Neither JPMorgan Chase \& Co. nor any of its affiliates makes any explicit or implied representation or warranty and none of them accept any liability in connection with this paper, including, without limitation, with respect to the completeness, accuracy, or reliability of the information contained herein and the potential legal, compliance, tax, or accounting effects thereof.
-This document is not intended as investment research or investment advice, or as a recommendation, offer, or solicitation for the purchase or sale of any security, financial instrument, financial product or service, or to be used in any way for evaluating the merits of participating in any transaction.
+This paper was prepared for informational purposes with contributions from the Global Technology Applied Research center of JPMorganChase.
+This paper is not a product of the Research Department of JPMorganChase or its affiliates.
+Neither JPMorganChase nor any of its affiliates makes any explicit or implied representation or warranty and none of them accept any liability in connection with this position paper, including, without limitation, with respect to the completeness, accuracy, or reliability of the information contained herein and the potential legal, compliance, tax, or accounting effects thereof.
+This document is not intended as investment research or investment advice, or as a recommendation, offer, or solicitation for the purchase or sale of any security, financial instrument, financial product or service, or to be used in any way for evaluating the merits of participating in any transaction. }